Structure of Safety and Hygiene

 Disabling Injury Statistics

-TSMC uses the Disabling Frequency Rate (FR), Disabling Severity Rate (SR) and Absent Rate (AR) defined by Taiwan's MOL (Ministry of Labor) and Global Reporting Initiative G4 to evaluate the effectiveness of the Company's occupational health and safety programs (the statistics did not include traffic accidents outside the factory).
-In 2016, Disabling Frequency Rate is 21% and 36% below the average rates of Taiwan's semiconductor and electronic parts and components manufacturing industry respectively; Disabling Severity Rate is 41% and 71% below the averages of Taiwan's semiconductor and electronic parts and components manufacturing industry respectively.
+TSMC uses the Disabling Frequency Rate (FR) and Disabling Severity Rate (SR) defined by Taiwan's MOL (Ministry of Labor) and GRI Standards to evaluate the effectiveness of the Company's occupational health and safety programs (the statistics did not include traffic accidents outside the factory).

 Inclusive Workplace - Occupational Safety and Health